-Eventually, their travel experience reached an advanced level as they gained experiences from destinations with different cultures.
+Eventually, their travel experience reached an advanced level as they gained more experiences from diverse destinations with different cultures.
 These women became more independent and confident in dealing with social constraints while seeking individualistic experiences.
-Noy (2004) stated that solo travel provides a transformative experience in which individuals can reconstruct and transform their identity, views, and social positions.
-However, these transformations did not fit into their home societies when they returned, principally when culture clashes occurred since Western and Asian cultures were not compatible.
+Mani and Jose (2020) stated that solo travel provides a transformative experience in which individuals can reconstruct and transform their identity, views, and positions.
+However, social these transformations did not fit into their home societies when they returned, principally when culture clashes occurred since Western and Asian cultures were not compatible.
 These women were torn between tradition and modernity.
-They felt reluctant to maintain the traditional belief and norms and guilty about rejecting taking over their parents' values.
+They felt reluctant to maintain the traditional belief and norms and guilty about rejecting taking over their parents' cultural values.
 From individual empowerment, these women intentionally empowered their social circle to create a greater acceptance of solo female travel.
 These personal transformations may lead to social transformation (Yang et al., 2018b).